AMLS-PRG/AtomML-Course/module-5/01-Preparing-training-data/README.md

 - Later, **compare it with the model size** used in final MD simulations to better understand transferability and scaling.

 > **Note** Element infomation can be saved to LAMMPS dump file if the followed commands are used.
+```
+dump                    myDump all custom ${out_freq2} si.lammps-dump-text id type element xs ys zs
+dump_modify             myDump element Si
+```
 The `xs ys zs` are scaled coordinates.
 Other properties can be save as well, namely, atom velocities `vx vy vz`.
 (See more details in [doc](https://docs.lammps.org/dump.html).)
 When a dump file with element info is visualised by OVITO, particles will have corresponding radii and colours.
-```
-dump                    myDump all custom ${out_freq2} si.lammps-dump-text id type element xs ys zs
-dump_modify             myDump element Si
-```
-> **Note** This trajectory does not reach the accuracy of first-principles calculations.
+> **Note** This trajectory is based on an empirical force field and not on first-principles calculations.
+However, we will recompute energies and forces using DFT calculations.

 *************************************Crystalline Si - Random perturbations*************************************